sumin-Ma/GALAMOST/docs/_build/html/_sources/forcefield-coulomb.rst.txt

 .. py:class:: ENUFForce(all_info, nlist, group)

-   initializes an ENUF force object for a group of charged particles with system information, neighbor list, and particle group.
+   The constructor of an ENUF force object for a group of charged particles.

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.